» About the Center

 » Our Services

 Alcohol Evaluations: The Drinkers' Check-Up

 The procedure is simple.
-Students are asked to fill out a battery of paper and pencil tests.
-We score those tests and develop an interview protocol for that individual.
-The information we gather in the tests and interview guides us in our collaboration with the student to work out a plan for safe drinking, should the student decide to continue to drink.
+Students are asked to participate in a preliminary interview and answer a few questions.
+The information we gather in this interview guides us in our collaboration with the student to work out a plan for safe drinking, should the student decide to continue to drink.

 We usually think of illegal drugs when we think of addiction.
-Please don't take such a limited view.
 And if illegal drugs are an issue, remember that a student's confidentiality is fiercely protected at the Center for Personal Development.
 Addiction is simply one possible physical and biological outcome of a process every human brain goes through when exposed to certain chemicals.
 Alcohol and other legal and illegal drugs contain the chemicals which can cause a human brain to deteriorate.
 The brain deteriorates in such a way that there is less and less of a choice of whether or not to use the chemical.
 Along with the decrease in choice comes a decrease in functioning.

 This process happens much quicker in some brains than in others and with some chemicals more quickly than others.
 For example, some people may use marijuana for decades before the addiction process culminates, others will get addicted to alcohol after only a few experiences of being drunk.
 Some drugs are more addictive than others.
 For example, nicotine and cocaine are more addictive than are alcohol and marijuana, yet all mind altering drugs are addictive under certain circumstances.